 To learn more about how we can help you sculpt the body you’ve always wanted, contact our surgery center in Houston today.

 CALL OUR HOUSTON COSMETIC SURGERY CENTER AT (713) 892-5476!

 Modern liposuction techniques make it possible to perform liposuction as an outpatient procedure, with no hospital stay and a moderately quick recovery.

 Depending upon which areas of the body we treat, the amount of work we perform, and how your body responds to the treatment, recovery can take anywhere from a few days to a month.
-Most patients can move around without difficulty as soon as they recover from the anesthesia.
+Most patients can move around without difficulty as soon as they recover.

 Swelling and bruising are very common in the first week or two.
 Our team will carefully wrap your surgical areas in bandages and compression garments to encourage circulation and healing.
 Some fluid drainage from the incisions is common and expected.

 If Dr. Do suspects you may be at risk of infection, he may prescribe a course of antibiotics to take during your recovery.
 Our team will follow up with you closely after the procedure to ensure your recovery is going smoothly.